Fujifilm X-T3 vs Panasonic G7

 Studio photographers will appreciate that the Fujifilm X-T3 (unlike the G7) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The X-T3 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the G7 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G7 was succeeded by the Panasonic G85.
+Both the X-T3 and the G7 have been discontinued, but can regularly be found used on eBay.
+The G7 was replaced by the Panasonic G85, while the X-T3 was followed by the Fujifilm X-T4.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.

 So how do things add up?
 Is the Fujifilm X-T3 better than the Panasonic G7 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.